parthadeori/100-Python-Projects/01. Absolute Beginner/02. BMI Calculator/README.md

 **⚙️ To use the BMI calculator, follow these steps:**

-    Clone this repository to your local machine or download the project files.
+* Clone this repository to your local machine or download the project files
-    Make sure you have Python installed on your system.
+* Make sure you have Python installed on your system.
-    Open a terminal or command prompt and navigate to the project directory.
+* Open a terminal or command prompt and navigate to the project directory.
-    Run the bmi_calculator.py script using the command: python bmi_calculator.py.
+* Run the bmi_calculator.py script using the command: python bmi_calculator.py.
-    Enter your height and weight as prompted by the calculator.
+* Enter your height and weight as prompted by the calculator.
-    The program will display your BMI and the corresponding weight category.
+* The program will display your BMI and the corresponding weight category.

 ## **Contributions**